MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-schedule-pipeline-job.md

 ## Cost considerations

 - Schedules are billed based on the number of schedules.
 Each schedule creates a logic app hosted by Azure Machine Learning on behalf (HOBO) of the user.
-- The logic app cost charges back to the user's Azure subscription.
-Costs of HOBO resources are billed using the same meter emitted by the original resource provider, and are shown under the host resource, which is the workspace.
+- The logic app charges back to the user's Azure subscription.
+Costs of HOBO resources are billed using the same meter emitted by the original resource provider.
+Charges appear under the host resource, which is the Azure Machine Learning workspace.

 ## Related content